HL7/cql/input/pages/02-authorsguide.md

 Table 2‑C - Typical contexts for CQL

-A syntax diagram of the [.kw]#context# declaration can be seen [here](19-l-cqlsyntaxdiagrams.html#contextDefinition).
+A syntax diagram of the <span class="kw">context</span> declaration can be seen [here](19-l-cqlsyntaxdiagrams.html#contextDefinition).

 Depending on different needs, models may define any context appropriate to their use case, but should identify a default context that is used when authors do not declare a specific context.

-When no context is specified in the library, and the model has not declared a default context, the default context is [.id]#Unfiltered#.
+When no context is specified in the library, and the model has not declared a default context, the default context is <span class="id">Unfiltered</span>.

 ``` cql
 context Patient